-Previously, I collaborated with The Nature Conservancy and local communities in the Yucatán Peninsula to assess the effects of improved forestry practices on tropical biodiversity.
-I also conducted geospatial analyses to support Conservation International’s restoration initiatives in the Amazon and co-developed an ecotourism project with CONABIO-Mexico aimed at conserving the Lacandon Jungle.
+Previously, I collaborated with The Nature Conservancy and local communities in the Yucatán Peninsula to evaluate the impacts of improved forest management on tropical biodiversity.
+I also conducted geospatial analyses in support of Conservation International’s restoration initiatives in the Amazon and co-developed an ecotourism project with CONABIO-Mexico aimed at conserving the Lacandon Jungle.

 PhD - University of Wisconsin-Madison